 Also of interest is that Farmers Branch has more people living here who work in computers and math than 95% of the places in the US.

-Farmers Branch is a somewhat ethnically-diverse city.
+Farmers Branch is an extremely ethnically-diverse city.
 The people who call Farmers Branch home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Farmers Branch, accounting for 45.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Farmers Branch residents report their race to be White, followed by Asian.
-Farmers Branch also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.78% of the city’s residents.
-Important ancestries of people in Farmers Branch include German, Irish, Italian, and French .
+Important ancestries of people in Farmers Branch include German, English, Irish, Italian, and European.

 The most common language spoken in Farmers Branch is English.
 Other important languages spoken here include Spanish and Vietnamese.